Okerew/Neural-Web/README.md

 - #### `initializeMetaLearningState(int size)` : Initializes the meta-learning state.
 Sets up the meta-learning state with a specified size.
 - #### `createWorkingMemorySystem(int capacity)` : Creates a working memory system.
 Sets up a working memory system with a specified capacity.
 - #### `initializeMoralCompass(int num_principles)` : Initializes the moral compass.
 Sets up the moral compass with a specified number of principles.
 - #### `EmotionalSystem *initializeEmotionalSystem() `: Initializes the emotional system.
 Sets up the emotional system with default values.
+- #### `ImaginationSystem* initializeImaginationSystem(float creativity_factor, float coherence_threshold);` : Initializes the imagination system.
+Creates a new imagination system with the specified creativity factor and coherence threshold.
+- #### `SocialSystem* initializeSocialSystem(int max_interactions, int max_models)`: Initializes a new social system with specified maximum interactions and models.
+Sets up the social system with initial values for interactions and models.
+- #### `NeuronSpecializationSystem *initializeSpecializationSystem(float threshold)` : Initializes the specialization system.
+Sets up the specialization system with a specified threshold.

 ## Usage

 ### Initialization